cleitonsouza01/trade/README.md

 Trade objects may include taxes and comissions, wich are considered by the accumulator when calculating results.

-The AssetAccumulator can also log the accumulated trades and their specific results.
+The Accumulator can also log the accumulated trades and their specific results.

 There are more features, like rating and applying discounts automatically